*This post may contain affiliate links. Please see my disclosure for more details!*

 For the Buttercream!

-- Add in your Icing Sugar and beat again till smooth.
+- Add in your icing sugar and beat again until smooth.

 - Carefully add in the gin one spoonful at a time, beating each time, until mixed in and delicious.

 - Spread over the top of the cake, and the sprinkle with lime zest, or whatever you fancy for decoration!